WWJ (AM): Preparations

 The person most responsible for establishing the Detroit News Radiophone service was the newspaper's vice-president and managing director, William E. Scripps.
 The Scripps family had a long history of interest in radio developments.
-In 1902 Thomas E. Clark founded the Thomas E. Clark Wireless Telephone-Telegraph Company, to supply vessels in the Great Lakes region with radio (then commonly known as "wireless") communication equipment.
+In 1902, Thomas E. Clark founded the Thomas E. Clark Wireless Telephone-Telegraph Company, to supply vessels in the Great Lakes region with radio (then commonly known as "wireless") communication equipment.
 James E. Scripps, father of William E. Scripps and then-publisher of the Detroit News, took his son to witness a demonstration, and was also an early investor in Clark's company.
 On April 4, 1906, the News publicized the receipt of an order, via radiotelegraphy, by the advertising department from the Clark-equipped steamer City of Detroit.
 However, Clark was ultimately unable to compete with the predatory practices of the United Wireless Telegraph Company, and around 1910 ceased the Great Lakes installations.
 He subsequently opened an electrical shop in Detroit, and remained in contact with the Scripps family.

 In April 1917, due to the entrance of the United States into World War One, it became illegal for private citizens to own radio receivers.
 This wartime ban was lifted effective April 15, 1919, and William E. Scripps' son, William J. Scripps, became interested in radio as a hobby, spending hours listening for distant stations.
 Most radio transmissions at this time were still being sent with the dots-and-dashes of Morse code.
 However, William E. Scripps later stated that it was his son's brief reception of an audio transmission that led to his initial investigation whether the News could set up its own broadcasting station.
 Drawing on advice from Thomas E. Clark, Scripps soon determined that the idea was in fact practical, primarily due to recent advances in radio transmitter technology, especially the development of vacuum-tube transmitters.

-Sometime during 1919 Scripps and Clark prepared an expansive proposal that was brought before the newspaper's board of directors, requesting financing for the building of a powerful radio station capable of providing service throughout the Great Lakes region.
+Sometime during 1919, Scripps and Clark prepared an expansive proposal that was brought before the newspaper's board of directors, requesting financing for the building of a powerful radio station capable of providing service throughout the Great Lakes region.
 Although initially resistant, the board eventually approved the request.
 However, significant modifications had to be made to the original plan.
 The proposal specified a 3,000 watt transmitter that would be constructed locally by Clark's Tecla Company, based on the design of General Electric's CG 4000 transmitter.
-Clark was subsequently sent by Scripps to General Electric's headquarters at Schenectady, New York to make further arrangements, but he was unsuccessful in reaching an agreement.
+(Note: Thomas E. Clark had been employed by G.E. in the 1890s.)
+Clark was subsequently sent by Scripps to General Electric's headquarters at Schenectady, New York, to make further arrangements, but he was unsuccessful in reaching an agreement.
 After this Clark largely withdrew from participation, to the degree that his first visit to the station did not take place until 1937.